OpenZeppelin/rust-contracts-stylus/lib/e2e/README.md

 ```

 [`LocalWallet`]: https://github.com/alloy-rs/alloy/blob/8aa54828c025a99bbe7e2d4fc9768605d172cc6d/crates/signer-local/src/lib.rs#L37

 [`WalletFiller`]: https://github.com/alloy-rs/alloy/blob/8aa54828c025a99bbe7e2d4fc9768605d172cc6d/crates/provider/src/fillers/wallet.rs#L30

 ### Contracts

 We use `koba` to deploy contracts to the blockchain.
 This is not required, a
-separate mechanism for deployment can be used. `e2e` exposes a `deploy`
+separate mechanism for deployment can be used. `Deployer` type exposes `Deployer::deploy`
-function that abstracts away the mechanism used in our workflow.
+method that abstracts away the mechanism used in our workflow.

 Given a Solidity contract with a constructor at path `src/constructor.sol` like
 this: